Whats Wrong With a Little Lie

 "It is impossible to calculate the moral mischief, if I may express it so, that mental lying has produced in a society.
 When men so corrupt and prostitute the chastity of their own minds as to subscribe to their own professional belief, things which they do not believe, then they have prepared themselves for the commission of every other crime."
 Thomas Paine from " The age of reason."

-Dishonesty is neither new to politics, to corporate industry or to individuals who would bend, distort, alter or omit, any part of a truth in order to sustain a gain.
-In order to insure the rights of a people, laws are instituted which are intended to maintain equity and justice for all.
+Today in America, the lies are far less dangerous than the excuses we advance on behalf of those who lie to us.
+Dishonesty is, obviously, necessary to politics, to corporate industry or to individuals who would bend, distort, alter or omit, any part of a truth in order to sustain a gain.
 Gain is obviously a noble endeavor when clothed in moral fabric, What happens, however, when gain alone becomes the guiding light?
 When dishonesty and lying become so pervasive that a society can not distinguish the truths from the lies.
-Then we become a nation where "what we do" is governed only by "what we want".
+Then we become a nation where "what we do" is governed only by "what we want" or what we want to hear.
 When "who we are" is better measured in "what we have" rather than "how we got it".
-Then we are prepared " for the commission of every other crime".
+We are then prepared " for the commission of every other crime".

 " Those who think its o.k. to tell white lies, eventually become color blind."
 Austin O"Malley.

-Individuals have employed dishonesty since the dawn of time, however, for an entire society to bask in the indifference of its public exercise and to acquiesce to a cultural display of blatant untruths, blinds our collective eye.
+Individuals have employed dishonesty for gain since the dawn of time, however, for an entire society to bask in the indifference of its public exercise and to acquiesce to a cultural display of blatant untruths, not only blinds our collective eye but it corrupts our collective hearts.

 The advertising and marketing industries excel in the distribution of half truths and shades of the truth with such proficiency that we have simply come to accept their unprincipled practices as business acumen, shrugging aside it's effect upon our lives.
 Corporations engage legions of lawyers and accountants, not to report the honest disposition of their achievement, but to advance the unbridled exercise of securing from legality and loophole, as much questionable gain from their enterprise as their collective conscience can bear.
 They engage in the ambiguous language of exaggeration and understatement, create off shore accounts, off shore subsidiaries and off shore inventories that are transferred from country to country until any tax liability is swallowed up in the shift of goods and monies.
 Financial institutions are wrought with the disease of gain by any means and their contractual acumen is wrought with volumes of microscopic print that increase the gain by instituting hidden fees, penalties, charges or confiscation.